New & Used Dodge Dart: In Depth

 GET A FREE PRICE QUOTE

-The Dodge Dart is the smallest car Dodge has built since the Neon.
-It’s a compact four-door sedan that’s designed to take the place the Caliber in the Dodge lineup, and it’s better in every imaginable way than its predecessor.
+The Dodge Dart is the smallest car Dodge has made since the Neon.
+It’s a compact four-door sedan that’s designed to replace the Caliber in the Dodge lineup, and it’s better in every imaginable way than its predecessor.

 The Dart is meant to compete with the high-volume entrants in this crucial sector of the car market.
 The perennial leaders in the compact class are the Toyota Corolla and Honda Civic, though the Chevrolet Cruze and Ford Focus at last give U.S. brands serious and respectable entries as well.
 Other models fighting for a share include the Hyundai Elantra, the most recently successful entry, and the Nissan Sentra, Subaru Impreza, and Mazda 3.

 MORE: Read our 2014 Dodge Dart reviewThe Dart's exterior styling blends the full-size Charger's aggression with a bit of the friendliness of the old Neon.
 It may sound like a confusing mix, but it works pretty well.
 The low cowl and wide stance make the compact Dodge visually eye-catching and distinctive compared to the tamer, taller, slabbier compacts from Toyota and Honda.

 Based on its interior volume, the EPA actually deems the 2013 Dodge Dart a mid-size sedan--the same class as the Ford Fusion, Honda Accord, Hyundai Sonata, Chevy Malibu, Nissan Altima, and Toyota Camry.
 But Dodge has priced it to compete with compacts one class smaller, and its exterior dimensions are more in line with that class as well.
 The net result is a spacious interior with lots of knee room for adults, along with a large trunk to boot.